4 min read | 25 January, 2021 By Andy Stewart

 By specifying that all employment offers require a satisfactory reference check, you can prevent any repercussions if you have to rescind an offer of employment.

-We’ve addressed them a couple of times already, there are a few laws you should keep in mind when requesting a reference for a potential employee.
+There are a few UK laws you should keep in mind when requesting a reference for a potential employee.

 When asking for references you certainly need to be aware of data protection laws and GDPR in particular.